 The Signature Algorithm shall contain the value "ecdsa-with-SHA256".

-The Signature Value must be populated with a digital signature computed using the algorithm identified by the Signature Algorithm field in conjunction with the private key of the STI-PA certificate identified by the Authority Key Identifier field.
+The Signature Value shall be populated with a digital signature computed using the algorithm identified by the Signature Algorithm field in conjunction with the private key of the STI-PA certificate identified by the Authority Key Identifier field.

 CRL tbsCertList Requirements